choishingwan/PRS-Tutorial/docs/base.md

 # \# Effect allele
 The GIANT consortium report which is the effect allele and which is the non-effect allele in their results, critical for PRS association results to be in the correction direction.

+!!!
+Important
+    Some GWAS results files do not make clear which allele is the effect allele and which the non-effect allele.
+    If the incorrect assumption is made in computing the PRS, then the effect of the PRS in the target data will be in the wrong direction.

+    To avoid misleading conclusions the effect allele from the base (GWAS) data must be known.

 # \# File transfer